amisha-gohad/M2_EmbSys/Project/Readme.md

   * Better for environment.

   ## Weakness
-  * It is much expensive then normal light system.
+  * It is much expensive than normal light system.
-  * Risk of theft.
+  * Risk of theft , since it is wireless.

  ## Opportunities